Tender Is the Night (film): Plot summary

 "The French Riviera _ _ in the Twenties": while at a party in the south of France, Nicole Diver, a woman with many emotional issues, sees her husband, Dr. Dick Diver, take an interest in an American movie starlet, Rosemary Hoyt.
 Jealousy gets the better of Nicole.

 The story flashes back to how Dick and Nicole met.
 He was a distinguished psychiatrist who made the classic mistake of falling in love with a patient, Nicole Warren.
 He marries her despite warnings from his mentor, Dr. Dohmler, that it will ruin Dick's career.

 Dick spends the next years of his life abandoning his work to indulge wife Nicole's many whims, leading a hedonistic life, paid for by Nicole's sophisticated sister, Baby.
 By the time he realizes the error of his ways and attempts to resume his career, it is Nicole who has found a new lover, and she wants a divorce.

 Cast

+Production

+Henry King said he had been offered the project ten years earlier but "turned it down.
+I thought it was obnoxious, I thought it was the worst subject matter.
+The story of Tender is the Night is about a man who seduces his twelve-year-old daughter.
+That's really a degenerate part."
+However he was pleased by the changes Ivan Moffat made in his adaptation and agreed to take the job.
+He says the problems begin when they had trouble casting the film "and unfortunately Selznick wanted Jennifer Jones to play it.
+When it came to me, I didn't know that Selznick had anything to do with it.
+Selznick is an extremely talented man and can produce a picture every twenty-four hours.
+We were good friends, but our personalities were such that we would clash if we started to work together."

+King says when he finished the film he "wanted to do a little last minute editing."
+However Buddy Alder had died and was replaced as head of the studio by Robert Goldstein, who refused to let King make the changes.
+According to King, "there were just little things wrong, that put the emphasis on the wrong place, on the wrong person.
+I couldn't go over his head.
+I couldn't steal the picture and cut it myself.
+It was a mediocre picture that could have been an excellent picture...
+If they had allowed me to eliminate those scenes that shouldn't have been in there, Jennifer Jones would not only have been nominated for the Academy Award, she would have won it.
+She gave a terrific performance."